 Yes, product quality matters.
 Yes, a competitive price will get you far.
-But, the data has spoken.
-According to Walker, by the year 2020 the customer experience will replace price and product as the key brand differentiator.
-So, the success of your business depends on the overall experience and customer satisfaction you deliver.
+But, the data has spoken – it shows that 66% of consumers care more about the experience than price.
+It, therefore, stands to reason that the success of your business depends on the overall experience and customer satisfaction you deliver.

-While customer expectations are continually increasing, businesses shift focus on the experience.
-Ultimately, consumers are drawn to the brands that make good on their promise and provide exceptional experiences across the customer journey.
-In this brand-new world, Walker’s data shows that 86% of consumers will pay more for better customer experience.
+While customer expectations are continually increasing, businesses shift their focus on the experience.
+Ultimately, consumers are drawn to brands that make good on their promises and provide exceptional experiences across the customer journey.
+In this brand-new world, businesses that prioritize the experience see higher brand awareness, increased retention rates, and higher order values.

-Customer satisfaction is a measurement used to quantify how customers feel about their interaction with your brand and it reflects the degree to which you have managed to provide a customer experience that meets expectations.
+Customer satisfaction (CSAT) is a measurement used to quantify how customers feel about their interaction with your brand, and it reflects the degree to which you have managed to provide a customer experience that meets expectations.

 So, let’s drill down on this a bit more.